 The Regulation (EU) 650/2012 on jurisdiction, applicable law, recognition and enforcement of decisions and acceptance and enforcement of authentic instruments in matters of succession and on the creation of a European Certificate of Succession, was published with the aim of harmonising rules of succession law in Europe.
 The UK, Ireland and Denmark have chosen not to opt-in to the Regulation.
 The Regulation will come into force in 2015.
 Our legal team has closely followed the evolution of this new European law since the publication of the Green Paper in 2005.

-> Charlotte Oliver has participated in conferences held at the European Academy of Law in Trier 2010 and 2012 attended by Notaries, lawyers and representatives of the European Commission and Ministries of Justice, and was invited to give a presentation on the subject to the conference held by the Fondazione Italiana del Notariato in Treviso in 2010.
+Charlotte Oliver TEP is a member of the Society of Trusts and Estate Practitioners and the STEP Italy Chapter.
+She participated in conferences held at the European Academy of Law in Trier 2010 and 2012 attended by Notaries, lawyers and representatives of the European Commission and Ministries of Justice, and was a guest speaker at national conferences held by the Fondazione Italiana del Notariato in Treviso in 2010 and Rome in 2014.

-> Follow this link to the Eur-Lex page for the text of the new Regulation:
+Follow this link to the Eur-Lex page for the text of the new Regulation:

 Trusts are recognised in Italian law, as an instrument which can be used for the transfer of ownership of property to be held by one or more Trustees for a named beneficiary, however these will always be governed by the appropriate foreign law.
 We can advise in relation to the formation and establishment of testamentary or intervivos trusts.
 Charlotte Oliver is a member of the Association “Il Trust in Italia” and STEP Italia (Italian Branch of the Society of Trusts and Estates Practitioners.

 PROTECTION OF VULNERABLE CLIENTS